Zero-1729/soundplay/docs/CONTRIBUTING.md

 ### Decision Flow

 The final decision to merge code rests with the project maintainers and ultimately the project lead.
-Generally, project maintainers check whether pull requests meets the general principles of the project, followed by assessing the consensus amongst other contributors on the proposed change before it is finally merged.
+Generally, project maintainers check whether pull requests meet the general principles of the project, followed by assessing the consensus amongst other contributors on the proposed change before it is finally merged.

 For those who feel they have a possible fix for a bug - whether it be one related to an existing or nonexistent issue or set of issues - they may proceed to opening a new PR.

 First, it should be noted that bug fixes are the only pull requests that get merged to the `master` branch.
-To avoid sacrificing the stability of the `master`, any feature additions would go to an appropriate branch, or just the `dev` branch, then when properly tested would be merged into the `master` branch.
+To avoid sacrificing the stability of the `master` branch, any feature additions would go to an appropriate branch, or just the `dev` branch, then when properly tested would be merged into the `master` branch.

 Further, it is possible that a bug or bugs could be caused by one of the numerous dependencies of the App.
 If that is the case, then an appropriate action would be to open an issue, to make others aware of this.
-However, if a you have a fix, you should open a PR on the project's repo, as it is an issue with their project.
-One should only open a PR if the conflicting code is from this project, or can be fixed by upgrading the decencies
+However, if you have a fix, you should open a PR on the project's repo, as it is an issue with their project.
+One should only open a PR if the conflicting code is from this project, or can be fixed by upgrading the dependencies

 ### PR structure

-To make contributing as smooth as possible, PRs and issues should be prefixed with one of the categories below in the title, to make sorting through and working on changes really easy.
+To make contributing as smooth as possible, PRs and issues should be prefixed with one of the categories below in the title, to make sorting through and working on changes easy.

 - `gui` / `ui` : for anything related to the visual part of the App.
-- `utils`: Any change that affects the modules in the utilities folder, `src/renderer/utils` or `src/main/utils`.
+- `utils`: Any change that affects the modules in the utilities folders: `src/renderer/utils` or `src/main/utils`.
 - `docs`: Any change that affects the App's Documentation.
 E.g. `README.md`, `docs/CONTRIBUTING.md`, etc.
 - `player`: Any code that affects the App's Player or EQ.
 - `tests`: Any test related code.